skypanther/PiLit/readme.md

 * Raspberry Pi with a wireless adapter; you'll want one with as many GPIO pins as
 * A relay board like listed above
 * A bunch of outlets, electrical boxes, wire, connectors, etc.
+* A pack of female-to-female jumpers (you'll find a bunch of [multipacks like this on Amazon](https://www.amazon.com/gp/product/B00JUKL4XI/ref=oh_aui_detailpage_o09_s00?ie=UTF8&psc=1))
+* As many [1000 ohm resistors](https://www.amazon.com/gp/product/B0185FJ6L0/ref=oh_aui_detailpage_o09_s00?ie=UTF8&psc=1) as you have relays
+* A large storage tub
+* A sheet of plywood that fits in the tub -- mine fits in width but is tall enough to go in and sit at an angle, leaving room behind it for all the wires and connections (see photo below)

 ## Software Installation